TuftsRT/guides/README.md

 #### Placement of Images

 Any images intended for inclusion in the source files should be placed in an `img` directory within the same directory as the corresponding source file.
 Images should be in PNG or SVG format and resized to the desired dimensions whenever possible.
 All references to images within source files should be relative.
+Do not include references to any externally hosted images

 #### Build Artifacts